microsoft/pxt-arcade/docs/skillmap/forest/forest6.md

         sprites.setDataNumber(thisSprite, "spreadTime",  spreadTimeBase + 1000)
     }

     /*
-     * Add or subtract "lives" from a sprite
+     * Add or remove "lives" from your sprite.
      */
     //% block="change strength of $thisSprite=variables_get(mySprite) by $num"
     //% num.defl=-1